310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 If something is troubling you, may I ask you to speak to me about it?

-I am sure you know this by now, but I am unreliable, and I am not attentive enough.
+I am sure you are aware of this by now, but I am unreliable and not attentive enough.
 I am still but a novice, and so I do not have the power to solve problems easily.

 However, you are a friend who I sit next to and learn together with every day in class… The least I could do is to listen to your worries and try to assist you—even if it is not the best of assistance.